-Parties to the SPTL would not be allowed to make any further demands on patent applicants than those found in the treaty.
 While the disclosure issue is clearly an important fight for developing countries, this position suggests a defeatist attitude towards patents on life.
-For it presumes that the SPLT - and developing countries participating in the negotiations - will cede to the 'no exclusions to what is patentable' approach of the United States.
-TRIPs leaves it to each country to decide, as far as plants and animals are concerned.
+For it presumes that the SPLT -- and developing countries participating in the negotiations -- will cede to the "no exclusions to what is patentable" approach of the United States.
+TRIPS leaves it to each country to decide, as far as plants and animals are concerned.

-If the SPLT moves forward on its present course, it is bound to run into the waters of the WTO and its

-TRIPs Agreement.
-Whether the two can co-exist or will conflict is a question mark.
-We may even see critics turn around and defend TRIPs, as it may suddenly appear a lesser threat compared to what WIPO comes up with.
+If the SPLT moves forward on its present course, it is bound to run into the waters of the WTO and its TRIPS Agreement.
+Whether the two can co-exist or will conflict is a huge question mark.
+We may even see critics turn around and defend TRIPS, as it may suddenly appear a lesser threat compared to what WIPO comes up with.
 The SPLT will also run into the waters of another corner of WIPO itself: the Intergovernmental Committee on Genetic Resources, Traditional Knowledge and Folklore.
 It is not known if SPLT will act upon this Committee's considerations and eventual agreements or not.
 Further still, it is unknown whether WIPO's overall trajectory toward patent harmonisation will cross paths with the potential outcome of the Hague Convention negotiations on jurisdiction of court decisions.

-All of these issues - and many more - make the road to a uniform world patent system fraught with dangers and unknowns.
+All of these issues -- and many more - make the road to a uniform world patent system fraught with dangers and unknowns.
+The conflicting interests of the parties involved will make it a torturous process.
 But there is no doubt that what appeared until recently as something of a pipe dream is starting to take on real proportions.
+Unfortunately, not many people may be aware of what is going on.